kat-mcbrooks/kat-mcbrooks/README.md

 ### Intro

+2.5 years working as a full stack Software Engineer.
+Primary technologies used:
+- Typescript
+- Node.js
+- React
+- Cypress, Jest, Mocha, Chai
+- AWS, Sentry, Heroku, Papertrail

+Learnt engineering best practices during my 4 months training on Makers Software Developer bootcamp.
-Equipped with best engineering practices I gained through Makers software developer bootcamp, I am looking to join a collaborative and stimulating workplace where I can continue expanding my skillset.
-Teammates value my positive attitude, methodical approach and commitment to reusable, test-driven code.
+I am looking for a new opportunity where I can continue expanding my skillset.
+Teammates value my inquisitive and positive attitude, methodical approach and commitment to reusable, scaleable, clean code.

+### Current role
+Full stack Software Engineer at [Farewill](https://farewill.com/) August 2022 - Present

+Work in a small team (3-4 engineers in my product team, part of a larger Engineering guild with whom I work collaboratively but less closely than my product team)
+Start-up - the work is fast-paced.
+We iterate quickly and optimise for releasing value to the business as soon as.
+Tech-lead on various projects including Member-Get-Member (referrals), price changes, updating the probate quote calculator, launch of new product landing pages.

+Primary technologies used:
+- Typescript
+- Node.js
+- React
+- Cypress, Jest, Mocha, Chai
+- AWS, Sentry, Heroku, Papertrail

-### A selection of my projects
+### Selection of projects as part of Makers training
 Find all my repositories [here](https://github.com/kat-mcbrooks?tab=repositories).
 | Name              | Description                           | Tech/tools        |
 | ------------------| -----------------             | ----------------- |